Last Updated: 5 May 2026

 Data Protection Impact Assessments (DPIAs)DPIAs are requirements under the GDPR in relation to processing activities that are likely to result in high risks to the rights of data subjects.
 DPIAs may be required particularly in relation to the roll-out of new technologies, such as significant new IT systems or new working practices.

 It is the firm’s policy to conduct a DPIA to assess the risks that are inherent in any new proposed processing activities, which will in turn be designed to allow the firm to identify and mitigate the associated data protection risks, before we commence these new processing activities.
-In rollouts of new IT systems for example, all a DPIA must be completed, with satisfactory results, before processing of live data is carried out.
+In rollouts of new IT systems, for example, a DPIA must be completed, with satisfactory results, before processing of live data is carried out.

 It is the firm’s policy to not carry out any activities that would require mandatory DPIAs, such as systematic and extensive evaluation of individuals based on automated processing (profiling), large scale processing of special categories of data and personal data relating to criminal convictions and offences, or systematic monitoring of public areas on a large scale.